zeroluck/docs/sources/admin-guide/getting-started/index.md

 common Gluu Server administration tasks.

 ## Person Authentication
-Correctly identifying people--authentication--is fundamental to Web and mobile security.
+Correctly identifying people--authentication--is fundamental to web and mobile security.
 Using the oxTrust web User Interface (UI), you can configure built-in or custom business logic for authentication.